Chedorlaomer: Chedorlaomer's defeat

 After warring against the cities of the plain at the Battle of Siddim, Chedorlaomer went to Sodom and Gomorrah to collect bounty.
 At Sodom, among the spoils of war, he took Lot and his entire household captive.
 When Lot's uncle Abraham received news of what happened, he assembled a battle unit of 318 men who pursued the Elamite forces north of Damascus to Hobah.
 Abraham and one of his divisions then proceeded to defeat Chedorlaomer.

-While the King James Version verse 17 translated the Hebrew word in question as וַיַּכֵּם as slaughtered, Young's Literal Translation uses the term smiting.
+While the King James Version verse 17 translated the Hebrew word in question as וַיַּכֵּם as slaughtered, Robert Young's Literal Translation (1862) uses the term smiting.